iotrustlab/CrossPLC/README.md

 - [ ] Support for more advanced motion instructions
 - [ ] Performance optimizations for large projects
 - [ ] Better error reporting and diagnostics
-- [ ] Integration with OpenPLC for ST validation

 ## Contributing